Skip to content

 info icon

-Disable Frequently Visited on Mac
+Disable the Frequently Visited in Safari on Mac

 1. Launch the Safari browser on the Mac computer.